MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/how-to-connect-fed-azure-adfs.md

 | contosowap1 | DMZ | Availability set | contosowapset | contososac1 |
 | contosowap2 | DMZ | Availability set | contosowapset | contososac2 |

 The settings don't specify NSG because Azure lets you use NSG at the subnet level.
-You can control machine network traffic by using the individual NSG associated with either the subnet or the NIC object.
+You can control machine network traffic by using the individual NSG associated with either the subnet or the network interface card (NIC) object.
 For more information, see [What is a network security group (NSG)](/azure/virtual-network/tutorial-filter-network-traffic).

 If you're managing the DNS, we recommend you use a static IP address.
 You can use Azure DNS and refer to the new machines by their Azure FQDNs in the DNS records for your domain.
 For more information, see [Change a private IP address to static](/azure/virtual-network/ip-services/virtual-networks-static-private-ip-arm-pportal#change-private-ip-address-to-static).